Allen Quist: 2012 congressional race

 In December 2011, Quist announced he would again run for Minnesota's 1st Congressional District against incumbent Tim Walz in 2012.
 In the congressional primary, Quist won with 54% of the vote over Minnesota State Senator Mike Parry, who later endorsed Quist and said that the two were uniting together in the effort to defeat Walz.
 Following his announcement, he was praised by Minnesota 6th District Congresswoman Michele Bachmann.

 In October 2012, it was reported that Quist had failed to file the required financial disclosure form with federal authorities by the May 15 filing deadline, apparently because he could not figure out the mailing address.
 The New Ulm Journal reported that: "...
 Quist now claims that he printed off the form from online and that this form lacked the address.
 He said that he now has the address and will have the form turned in within two days.
 He said he taking[sic] a little while longer so auctioneers get his exact land values because he wants all information he submits to be completely accurate."

-In the November 2012 general election, Walz defeated Quist by a margin of 58%–42%.
+In the November 2012 general election, Walz defeated Quist by a margin of 58% to 42%.